gnmendes/i-dont-wanna-lose-you/README.md

 TODO:

-- [ ] Learn how to use Docker and all of the stuff that come together
+- [ ] Learn how to use Docker and all the stuff that come together
+- [ ] Improve docker-compose file
 - [ ] Write unittest for the application
 - [ ] Improve the code and make it cleaner